 There are, however, a few problems with this explanation.
 There seems to be no reason to specifically connect the eagle to Legio IIII.
 Every Roman legion had its own eagle, and the emblem of the Fourth Legion Flavia Felix was a lion.
 The reference to the First Italian legion is probably more convincing.
 Although two other legions had a boar as their emblem – Legio X Fretensis and Legio XX Valeria Victrix – only Legio I Italica seems to have been fully involved in Marcus Aurelius’ Marcomannic Wars.

 There seems to be some confusion about what part of the decoration actually constitutes the boar.
-Professor Robert B. Kebric in his very interesting essay about the sarcophagus – in which he compares the opening battle of the movie Gladiator to the images on the Portonaccio Sarcophagus – argues that it is the image between the two crossed sticks to the left of the eagle (see the image above and to the right; more on these sticks below).
+Professor Robert B. Kebric in his very interesting essay about the sarcophagus – in which he compares the opening battle of the movie Gladiator to the images on the Portonaccio Sarcophagus – argues that it is the thing between the two crossed sticks to the left of the eagle (see the image above and to the right; more on these sticks below).
 He refers to it as a “high-snouted, curled lipped boar”.
-But the object he is referring to is clearly a draco, a military standard used by Roman cavalry.
+But the object he is referring to is clearly a draco, a military standard used by the Roman cavalry.
 It is basically a windsock with a dragon’s head and a long winding tail, and it also appears on another famous sarcophagus, the Ludovisi sarcophagus which is in the Palazzo Altemps, also part of the Museo Nazionale Romano.
 I am quite confident that the boar identified on the sarcophagus is actually the animal to the right of the eagle.
 Although I only have my digital photographs, it is clear that this animal has the manes or neck hair so often seen on boars, for instance in the emblem of Legio XX.

 Did Aulus Julius Pompilius command two cavalry squadrons?
 Not much is known about his life, but if he served under Marcus Aurelius and was subsequently implicated in the plot against Commodus, that might explain why the sarcophagus was presumably never used.
 Surely a traitor did not deserve such a splendid final resting place for his ashes.
 Other sources indicate that Aulus Julius Pompilius was not a cavalry commander, but the commander of the two legions.
 So while it is quite possible that this sarcophagus was intended for him, there is no definitive evidence.
 Note that, like on the lid, the face of the central figure on the coffin has not been completed.